Mississippi

 If a registered voter does not have any of these acceptable forms of photo ID, a free Mississippi Voter Identification Card will be provided at no cost to the voter at any Circuit Clerk’s Office in Mississippi.
 Application for a card may be made during normal business hours (8:00 a.m. to 5:00 p.m.).
 Call 1-844-MSVOTER (1-844-678-6837) for information.

-Moving within the Same Precinct: If you moved within the same county and have not re-registered with that address, you can vote with a provisional Affidavit Ballot.
-If you moved within the same voter precinct your polling place will have remained the same, and you may vote regardless of when you moved.
+Moving within the Same Precinct: If a voter moved within the same county and has not re-registered with that address, they can vote with a provisional Affidavit Ballot.
+If they moved within the same voter precinct their polling place will have remained the same, and they may vote regardless of when they moved.

 Moving within the Same County but a Different Precinct:

-If you moved within the county to a different voter precinct, you should go the polling place for your new address, but you only will be able to vote if you moved within the last 30 days.
+If a voter moved within the county to a different voter precinct, they may vote at the polling place for their new address, provided they moved within the last 30 days.

-Moving Between Counties: If you moved to a different county more than 30 days before the General Election and have not re-registered with that address, you cannot vote, except for the President and Vice President in a Presidential election.
-If you moved to a different county within 30 days of the General Election and have not re-registered with that address, you may still vote for President and Vice President in your original voter precinct
+Moving Between Counties: If a voter moved to a different county more than 30 days before the general election and has not re-registered with that address, they cannot vote, except for the President and Vice President in a Presidential election.
+If a voter moved to a different county within 30 days of the general election and has not re-registered with the new address, they may still vote for President and Vice President in their original voter precinct.

 Voting Military